Unity-Technologies/vscode-unity-debug/README.md

 ![Debugger List](Screenshots/vscode-debugger-unity.png)

 - All done.
 You can now debug your C# scripts in VS Code by setting a breakpoint in a C# script from your project, switching to the debug view and clicking the green triangle button to attach to Unity.
 Enter play mode in Unity and the breakpoint should hit in VS code.

+## Attach to Process Picker

+New in version 1.1.0 it is now possible to select which Unity process you want to attach to from a quick pick menu.

+- In the command palette type "Unity Attach Debugger"

+- Wait a bit for the Unity processes list to appear at the top of the VS Code window.

+- Select the Unity process you wish to attach the debugger to.